thiemok/t-rex-eye-anim/Readme.md

 ## Hardware

 This project has very simple hardware requirements.
-It is based on a d1_mini esp8266 board and 4 neopixel style leds per eye.
+It is based on a digispark attiny85 board and 4 neopixel style leds per eye.
-It can be powered via usb or 3x AA batteries.
+It can be powered via usb batteries.

 ## Build